ThatDudeJude/Land_Guardian/PROMPTS.md

 ## Prompt: Context: Providing parcel data for markers.
 Task: The parcel data passed to the 'landguardian/app/templates/dashboard.html' by @routes dashboard decorator does not container all the data required for @app.js in line 121 to 134.
 Fix this.

 Explanation: Added missing fields (soil_quality, vegetation_cover, risk_color) to the parcels_data dictionary in the dashboard route to ensure all required data is available for rendering map marker popups.
+## Prompt: Context: User Authentication libraries and models.
+Task: Add user authentication to LandGuardian using Flask-Login. [details]

+Explanation: Updated requirements.txt with Flask-Login and email-validator, created User model with specified fields and Flask-Login methods, updated LandParcel with user_id foreign key and relationship, implemented password hashing with Werkzeug.
+Noted that database migration is required to add User table and update LandParcel.